maeln/gl_loader/README.md

 ## Credit

-**glutin contributors**: Most of the code is straight out ripped from glutin.
+**glutin contributors**: The original code was based on the glutin source code.

+**glad contributors**: The current code is a binding to the specific part of Glad that handle function pointer loading.

-**fizzer and ferris**: For giving me the idea and explaining some of the specific to me
+**[Fizzer](http://www.pouet.net/user.php?who=82805) and [Ferris](http://www.pouet.net/user.php?who=16820)**: For giving me the idea and explaining some of the specific to me